kernet-mco/kernet-mco/README.md

-# 👋 Hi, I'm a Senior Solution Architect, Full Stack Developer & IT Consultant.
+# 👋 Hello everybody!
+My name is Marcus Ollas and I'm a Senior Solution Architect, Full Stack Developer & IT Consultant.

-I'm IT professional since 1989 and CEO @ KERNET GmbH.
+I am IT professional since 1989 and CEO @ KERNET GmbH.
 I have a strong focus on building scalable, reliable and maintainable systems.

 ---